The story so far: researching the history of my car

 Henry #1.
 The OG.

-I left at 2pm on the sunday, and was somewhat indecisive about which route to take, changing my mind several times whilst underway, ultimately making all the worst decisions, leading to a slow and poorly planned journey down to Basingstoke on just A-roads, before following the M3 and A303 down to Yeovil, convoying with Matt after a stop Amesbury, where he caught up to me.
+I left Bedfordshire at 2pm on the sunday, and was somewhat indecisive about which route to take, changing my mind several times whilst underway, ultimately making all the worst decisions, leading to a slow and poorly planned journey down to Basingstoke on just A-roads, before following the M3 and A303 down to Yeovil, convoying with Matt after a stop Amesbury, where he caught up to me.

-The next day, whilst only three Morris Minors were present for the factory meet-up, at least 10 members of the MMOCYM did make it, be that in modern cars or by train.
+The next day, whilst only three Morris Minors were present for the factory meet-up, but at least 10 members of the MMOCYM did make it, be that in modern cars or by train.

 One of the rotational moulding machines that is used to make larger moulded parts.